GreyKeenan/dukesup/index.md

 1. Split the deck in half by color.
 One player gets clubs + spades, and the other gets hearts + diamonds.
 Jokers can be removed.
 2. Choose a player to go first.
 If you are playing multiple rounds, switch back and forth.
 3. Each shuffle your half of the deck and draw 4 cards.
 Set the remaining cards aside as your draw pile.
 Players have their own draw and discard piles.
-4. Choose 1 of the 4 cards as your CASTLE, and place it face down on the table.
-Choose 2 cards as your DUKES, and place them face down in front of your CASTLE.
+4. Choose 1 of the 4 cards as your CASTLE, and place it face-down on the table.
+Choose 2 cards as your DUKES, and place them face-down in front of your CASTLE.
 The left-over card will be part of your starting hand.
 5. The rest of the table serves as a playing area, where runs and sets will be played.
 6. Once both players have chosen their DUKES, they say, “Dukes Up!” in unison and flip up their DUKES.
 The CASTLES remain face-down.